 On this page, we’ve run through a few things that could end up impacting us as a brick haulage company, as well as the wider industry.

 Import and Export

-When around 44% of all UK exports make their way over to EU nations, there’s rightfully a lot of concern about whether or not we’ll be able to broker a new and fair trade deal.
-While our block haulage company makes a lot of journeys throughout Buckinghamshire and the UK in general, we also regularly head overseas to deliver quantities of building materials.
+When around 44% of all UK exports make their way over to EU nations, there’s rightfully a lot of concern about whether we’ll be able to broker a new and fair trade deal.
+While our block haulage company makes a lot of journeys throughout Buckinghamshire and the UK, we also regularly head overseas.
 As such, if trade between EU nations and the UK falls off significantly, the road haulage sector could face significant problems.

-One slightly worrying thing is the pre-vote argument for shifting the emphasis from trade with Europe, to trade with Canada, America and other non-EU powerhouses.
-While this is surely great news for certain sectors, brick haulage companies will struggle to carve a niche here.
-Crossing to Europe is a simple and easy process, compared with making a trip to America in a heavy goods vehicle!
+One worry is the pre-vote argument for shifting emphasis from trade with Europe, to trade with Canada, America and other non-EU powerhouses.
+While this is great for certain sectors, a brick haulage company will struggle to carve a niche here.
+Crossing to Europe is a simple and easy process compared to making a trip to America in a heavy goods vehicle!